-Brunello di Montalcino is one of Italy’s most beloved wines, but not all Brunello wines are created equal .
-Within the rolling hills surrounding the Tuscan town of Montalcino, there are notable differences in climate, soil, and altitude that produce a variety of Brunello styles.
-In this article, we’ll delve into the sub-regions of Brunello di Montalcino DOCG – from the cool north (Montosoli) to the warm south (Sant’Angelo in Colle and Castelnuovo dell’Abate) – and discover how terroir and even the weather from year to year can impact the quality and flavor of Brunello.
+Brunello di Montalcino is among Italy's most beloved wines, but not all Brunello wines are created equal .
+Within the rolling hills surrounding the Tuscan town of Montalcino , remarkable differences in climate, soil, and altitude create diverse Brunello styles.
+In this article, we delve deeper into the sub-regions of Brunello di Montalcino DOCG—from the cool north (Montosoli) to the warm south (Sant'Angelo in Colle and Castelnuovo dell'Abate)—and discover how terroir and even the annual weather influence the quality and flavor of Brunello.

 Climate and terroir: north versus south

-The vineyards of Montalcino are located in a ring around the town, with cooler zones in the north and warmer in the south .
-The difference in altitude plays a major role here: higher vineyards (up to approx. 500+ meters) have cooler nights and later ripening, while lower, southern vineyards are hotter and drier.
-A clear example was the top vintage of 2016, in which some southern vineyards harvested 3 to 4 weeks earlier than the northern vineyards on higher terrain.
-In addition to temperature, the soils also differ: in general, lower, southern terrain has more heavy clay (which can provide powerful, tannin-rich wines), while higher up the soil is stonier (galestro limestone, marl) which contributes to finesse and good drainage.
+Montalcino's vineyards form a ring around the town, with cooler zones in the north and warmer zones in the south .
+Elevation plays a significant role: higher-elevation vineyards (up to approximately 500+ meters) experience cooler nights and later ripening, while lower-elevation, southern vineyards are hotter and drier.
+A clear example was the peak vintage of 2016, when some southern vineyards harvested 3 to 4 weeks earlier than those in the higher altitudes.
+Besides temperature, the soils also differ: generally, lower, southern terrain has more heavy clay (which can produce powerful, tannic wines), while higher-elevation soils are stonier (galestro-limestone, marl), which contributes to finesse and good drainage.

 Monte Amiata , the extinct volcano southeast of Montalcino, is a crucial factor in the local climate.
-This 1,738-meter-high mountain acts as a natural umbrella : it protects the vineyards from extremes such as heavy rain, hailstorms and even frost.
-At the same time, the slopes of Amiata generate cool air currents that blow over the southeastern vineyards in the evening, causing a significant drop in temperature at night .
-This day-night difference (“diurnal range”) is beneficial: it preserves acidity and aromas in the grapes despite the warm days.
-Thus, each part of Montalcino has its own microclimate – from Mediterranean warm in the south to almost continental cool in the north – and together with the geology this explains the enormous terroir diversity of Brunello di Montalcino.
+This 1,738-meter-high mountain acts as a natural umbrella , protecting the vineyards from extremes such as heavy rain, hailstorms, and even frost.
+At the same time, the slopes of Amiata generate cool air currents that blow over the southeastern vineyards in the evenings, particularly, causing a significant drop in nighttime temperatures .
+This day-night difference ("diurnal range") is beneficial: it preserves acidity and aromas in the grapes despite the warm days.
+Thus, each part of Montalcino has its own unique microclimate—from warm Mediterranean in the south to almost continental cool in the north—and this, along with the geology, explains the enormous terroir diversity of Brunello di Montalcino.

-(While these distinctions are obvious, the region does not (yet) have official sub-zones.
-There is debate among producers about whether “zonazione” is useful: some fear that less prestigious low-lying clay zones are being disadvantaged, while others point to Barolo DOCG and Burgundy as examples where recognition of terroir actually gives consumers something to hold on to.
-In practice, more and more houses are proudly listing their specific vineyards on their labels, and Brunello connoisseurs now know the “crus” of Montalcino by heart.)
+(While these differences are obvious, the region does not (yet) have official sub-zones.
+There is a debate among producers about whether "zonazione" is useful: some fear that less prestigious lower-lying areas with clay soils are being disadvantaged, while others point to the Barolo DOCG and Burgundy as examples where recognition of terroir actually provides consumers with a sense of security.
+In practice, more and more houses proudly list their specific vineyards on their labels, and Brunello connoisseurs now know the "crus" of Montalcino by heart.)

 Montosoli: elegance from the north

-Montosoli is a small hill north of Montalcino that is considered one of the best terroirs of the appellation Here at an altitude of around 250–300 metres the climate is slightly cooler and the soil is exceptional: a mix of calcareous galestro stone and marl This combination produces wines with striking elegance: refined tannins, high aromatic intensity and an almost salty minerality, while still possessing the power and structure that is characteristic of Brunello Montosoli was praised early on; in the late 1970s, Valdicava , Altesino and Caparzo bottled the first single-vineyard Brunellos (the cru “Montosoli”) here, to emphasise the unique quality of this hill.
-Brunellos from Montosoli are still synonymous with finesse – often with slightly more floral notes and lively acidity compared to wines from warmer parts of Montalcino.
-Nello Baricci, a local pioneer who has had all his vineyards on Montosoli since 1955, called the southeast-facing slope with its limestone the “sweet spot” for Brunello When you taste a top wine from Montosoli, you taste Brunello at its most refined.
+Montosoli is a small hill north of Montalcino that is considered one of the best terroirs of the appellation Here at an altitude of approximately 250–300 metres the climate is slightly cooler and the soil is exceptional: a mix of calcareous galestro stone and marl This combination produces wines of striking elegance: refined tannins, high aromatic intensity and an almost salty minerality, while still possessing the power and structure that is characteristic of Brunello.
+Montosoli was praised early on; in the late 1970s, Valdicava , Altesino, and Caparzo bottled the first single-vineyard Brunellos (the "Montosoli" cru) here, emphasizing the unique qualities of this hillside.
+Brunellos from Montosoli are still synonymous with finesse – often boasting slightly more floral notes and lively acidity compared to wines from warmer parts of Montalcino.
+Nello Baricci, a local pioneer who has owned all his vineyards on Montosoli since 1955, called the southeast-facing slope with its limestone the "sweet spot" for Brunello.
+When you taste a top wine from Montosoli, you taste Brunello at its most refined.

 Major producers (North/Montosoli): Altesino (Montosoli cru), Baricci, Caparzo, Canalicchio di Sopra , Valdicava , Il Marroneto.